 Pillows should be washed three to four times per year, depending on how often they’re used and what they’re used for.
-Your favorite pillow is likely to develop stains from saliva and sweat, so pay attention to the appearance of your pillows when trying to decide whether it’s time for them to get washed.
+Your favourite pillow is likely to develop stains from saliva and sweat, so pay attention to the appearance of your pillows when trying to decide whether it’s time for them to get washed.

 If your pillows have started to look slightly yellowed or maybe water-stained, this is your sign that it’s time to wash.
-Wash pillows after getting over a cold, since many people open their mouth to breathe when their head is stuffy, and this can result in more drooling on the pillow.
+Wash pillows after getting over a cold, since many people open their mouths to breathe when their head is stuffy, and this can result in more drooling on the pillow.

-Fiberfill pillows are made from lightweight synthetic material that dries easily and maintains structural integrity during a normal laundering cycle.
+Fiberfill pillows are made from a lightweight synthetic material that dries easily and maintains structural integrity during a normal laundering cycle.
 Feel free to wash these pillows in a normal washing machine at home.

-Unless the label specifies otherwise, clean the pillow on warm then cold, gentle cycle.
+Unless the label specifies otherwise, clean the pillow on a warm then cold, gentle cycle.
 Dry pillows on low heat.

 - Wash pillows in pairs to prevent them from causing an imbalance in the washing machine.

-- If your washing machine has an agitator (a cone in the center of the washing machine), place pillows in a vertical position around the agitator to prevent them from becoming tangled or damaged.
+- If your washing machine has an agitator (a cone in the centre of the washing machine), place pillows in a vertical position around the agitator to prevent them from becoming tangled or damaged.

 - When drying pillows, stop the drying cycle frequently to fluff the pillows.